denny/ShinyCMS-ruby/README.md

 * Built-in web stats (powered by Ahoy) and email stats (powered by Ahoy::Email)
 * Support for themes

-(For notes on improvements from the Perl version of ShinyCMS, see docs/Progress.md)

 ## Planned features